UniversalDependencies/UD_Indonesian-GSD/README.md

 * The original Indonesian-GSD treebank was developed by Ryan McDonald in 2015 based on the Indonesian treebank in a pre-UD Google treebank collection (McDonald et al. 2013).
 * The treebank was converted to UD v2 guidelines by Dan Zeman in 2017.
 * Lemmas, XPOS, and morphological features added by MorphInd (created by Septina Dian Larasati, run and converted by Dan Zeman, http://septinalarasati.com/morphind/), in 2018.
-* Major corrections on word segmentation, lemmas, UPOS, FEATS, and DEPREL columns by Dan Zeman and Ika Alfina, in 2021.
+* Major corrections on word segmentation, LEMMA, UPOS, FEATS, and DEPREL columns by Dan Zeman and Ika Alfina, in 2021.

 ## References